kristifidani/map_reduce_data_processing/README.md

    - **Constructor**

-      Read CSV file using Pandas, store data for access, normalize feature columns with `MinMaxScaler`.
+      Read CSV file using Pandas, store data for access, and normalize feature columns with `MinMaxScaler`.
 Split data into training and testing sets.

    - **Step 1: Mapper**